We are a licensee in five producing fields on the Norwegian continental shelf – Brage, Njord, Hyme, Draugen and Ivar Aasen.

 Since we emphasise being an active and constructive partner in our licences, substantial technical work is pursued in-house to help optimise production and reserves.
 A strong team for reservoir geology, modelling and simulation has been established at our offices in recent years.

-One condition for getting the maximum out of reserves and production is well-calibrated reservoir models that are capable of describing the hydrocarbon-producing formations.
+One condition for getting the maximum out of reserves and production is well-calibrated reservoir models that can describe the hydrocarbon-producing formations.
 We pay close attention to advances in reservoir description and historical adjustments to reservoir models.
 By ensuring better placement of future wells and optimum production, improved model quality will help boost value creation.

 Hyme helped boost our daily output by 485 barrels of oil equivalent (boe) after coming on stream in early March 2013.

 With an estimated volume of 30 million boe (Mboe) of oil and gas, Hyme could extend the producing life of the existing Njord A platform by a number of years and thereby contribute to further value creation for VNG Norge.
 Several prospects identified in PL 348 are currently under evaluation.
-One of these is Snilehorn, where a discovery was made in 2013.
-This prospect could be developed with a similar solution as Hyme.
+The 2013 Snilehorn discovery, now Bauge field, will also be developed as a tie-in to Njord